Imatra has been approved for UNICEF's Child-Friendly Municipality model

 The work starts in January.
 At Imatra, the Child Friendly Municipality coordinator is responsible for the progress of the work Kirsi Mäyrä and coordination group, which includes representatives of the municipality's various industries, and to which municipal decision-makers, representatives of children and youth, and the third sector are invited.
 In Imatra, the coordination group is chaired by the city's liaison manager Tea Laitimo.

 - We are really happy to have access to this UNICEF Child-Friendly Municipality model.
 The city signs a cooperation agreement with UNICEF at the beginning of the year.
-In January, we will have an initial orientation for the new municipal coordinators who have joined the model, where we will discuss questions related to the coordination and start-up of the Child-friendly municipality work, says Kirsi Mäyrä.
+In January, we will have an initial orientation for the new municipal coordinators who have joined the model, where we will discuss the issues related to the coordination and start-up of the Child-friendly municipality, says Kirsi Mäyrä.

 Towards UNICEF's Child-Friendly Municipality recognition

 If the municipality's work has progressed as set by UNICEF criteria in accordance with this, Imatra is awarded the Child-Friendly Municipality recognition.
 The development work of new municipalities starting in the model before recognition takes a little over two years.

 - Municipalities play a key role as protectors and verifiers of children's rights.
 The child-friendly municipality model helps municipalities make the right solutions in terms of children's well-being in everyday services and municipal administration, says a special expert on child-friendly administration Sanna Koskinen from UNICEF Finland.